-Francisco Gella’s annual PDI program offers serious-minded and highly motivated aspiring dancers the opportunity to hone their skills and further prepare themselves to enter the world of professional dance.
-Over this 5-day program, an intimate group of 80 dancers ages 12-18, who are selected by the program faculty, will work intensively with acclaimed teaching artists Francisco Gella and Julie Friedrich, and esteemed guest artists to elevate their technique, broaden their range of stylistic diversity, and explore and refine their creative voices.
+Francisco Gella’s annual PDI program offers serious-minded and highly motivated aspiring professional dancers the opportunity to hone their skills and further prepare themselves to enter the world of dance.
+Over this 5-day program, an intimate group of up to 90 dancers ages 12-18, who are selected by the program faculty, will work intensively with acclaimed teaching artists Francisco Gella and Julie Friedrich, and esteemed guest artists to elevate their technique, broaden their range of stylistic diversity, and explore and refine their creative voices.
 The workshops, panels, and personal sessions with our experienced faculty, and other professional dancers and company directors, empower participants to understand their professional options and prepare to thrive in their careers, while also maintaining a healthy body, mind, and spirit.

 Aspiring professionals will accomplish all of this through Francisco’s positive, nurturing, and challenging philosophy of cultivating holistic dancers who pursue excellence in mind, body, and spirit.
 Participants will form a community in which members feel challenged and supported.
 All of this in beautiful Santa Fe, New Mexico, one of the country’s leading tourist destinations and cultural epicenters!